-Local officers in the SW work with partners to support victims of hate crime including retail staff, school pupils and families.
-Outcome: Raise awareness of Hate Crime and encourage reporting What did we aim to do?
+Local officers in the SW work with partners to support victims of hate crime including retail staff, school pupils and families. -- --

+Outcome: Raise awareness of Hate Crime and encourage reporting

+What did we aim to do?
 What did we achieve?
 Comments Improve methods of reporting hate crime Local community police officers work closely with the Equality & Diversity team to enhance awareness and understanding of hate crime and instil confidence in reporting.
 This is done though delivery of hate crime awareness events tailored to suit the needs of the audience.
 Inputs can lead on to the delivery of Third-Party Reporting training which makes reporting mechanism more accessible and overcomes many barriers to reporting.
 Officers delivered Third Party Reporting training to Heriot Watt Student Union and Napier University amongst other venues and locations within the SW locality.
 Hate crime awareness sessions were delivered to Currie Rugby Club, the SW Locality Hub, and a Craiglockhart Community Council event.

-Reporting processed are now mainstreamed Outcome: Ensure victims a re supported What did we aim to do?
-What did we achieve?
-Comments Focus on intercultural projects overcome social barriers and young people. mainstreamed into school curriculums.
+Outcome: Ensure victims are supported